My Portable Ergonomic Workstation Set Up for Digital Nomads

 No digital nomad workspace setup is complete without a power bank.
 Especially as a traveling couple, we always have multiple electronics that need to be charged.

-It’s extremely important that your power strip is also a surge protector.
+It’s important that your power strip is also a surge protector.
 All it takes is one storm and a quick power surge to fry your electronics.
-We travel with a Belkin charger that has a swivel plug, two USB ports, and three AC outlets.

 Laptop Case and Keyboard Cover

-These come as a set, and you can find all kinds of designs on Amazon or Etsy.
+The laptop “skin” is a hard shell, plastic case that snaps onto the top and bottom of the laptop, and you can find all kinds of designs on Amazon or Etsy.

 My complete digital nomad laptop set up while working from an Airbnb in Colombia.